andebraa/fys-stk4155/project3/README.md

 Code is essentially divided into a pre processing script, which trims a dataset and strips it for anal ysis, and a decision tree and different ensemble method scipts.

+the data is downloaded from kaggle : https://www.kaggle.com/kazanova/sentiment140 which is then placed into /archive, and reduced with the trim function in pre processing

 The layout is in large part very specific for my code setup, as pre processing reads and writes to the archive folder.